MaximeKjaer/kjaer.io/_notes/advanced-algorithms.md

 Still, we will see that relaxing $x_e$ to be in $[0, 1]$ still gives us an optimal solution $x^\*$ for which $x_e^\* \in \set{0, 1} \forall e \in E$.

-> claim ""
+{% block claim %}
-> For bipartite graphs, any extreme point solution to the LP is integral.
+For bipartite graphs, any extreme point solution to the LP is integral.
+{% endblock %}

 Integral means that it is an integer; coupled with the constraint that $0 \le x_e \le 1$, being integral implies $x_e \in \set{0, 1}$.